default-writer/c-json-parser/docs/json-parsing-and-representation/in-memory-json-structure.md

 } json_value;
 ```

-This union structure allows a single `json_value` to embody any JSON type while sharing the same memory footprint for type and data pointers.
+This `json_value` struct can represent any JSON type.

 ## Integration

-The **In-Memory JSON Structure** subtopic is the backbone of the broader [`JSON Parsing and Representation`](80084) topic.
-The parser builds and populates these structures recursively, as detailed in the [`Recursive JSON Parsing`] subtopic, linking parsed tokens to their memory references and constructing arrays and objects with dynamic capacity management.
+The in-memory JSON structure is central to parsing and representation.
+The parser recursively builds these structures, as detailed in the [`Recursive JSON Parsing`](/80084) subtopic.

 Other subtopics depend on these structures:

 - [`JSON Manipulation and Comparison`](80082) uses these data models for safe mutation and equality checks.
 - [`JSON Serialization and Testing`](80083) relies on them to traverse and convert JSON data back to text and validate correctness.

-Thus, this subtopic provides a clean, extensible, and memory-conscious representation that interlocks with parsing, manipulation, and serialization components of the system.
+This provides a clean and memory-efficient representation for parsing, manipulation, and serialization.

 ```mermaid
 ```